audio-communication-group/real-time-audio-programming-in-C_SoSe2021/git/git_commands.md

 `$ git commit -m "README added - first commit"`

-## Creating a repository
-Create a remote repository via command line and/or in the Browser on github.com.
-Remote repository:

-`$ curl -u 'funkerresch' https://api.github.com/user/repos -d '{"name":"realtimeaudioprogramming"}'`

-*Note: You may need a password, depending on the repository setting*

 ## The easiest way to create local and remote repository
 Create a remote repository online including readme.md